ty-elastic/instruqt_o11y--course--field--100-logs-workflow--main/instruqt/tracks/o11y--course--field--100-logs-workflow--main/06-pii/assignment.md

 * Using ES|QL to parse logs at query-time
 * Using ES|QL to do advanced aggregations, analytics, and visualizations
 * Creating a dashboard
-* Using ES|QL to create Alerts
 * Using AI Assistant to help write ES|QL queries
 * Using Streams to setup ingest-time log processing pipeline (GROK parsing, geo-location, User Agent parsing)
-* Setting up SLOs
+* Setting up SLOs and alerts
 * Using Maps to visualize geographic information
 * Scheduling dashboard reports
 * Setting up a Pivot Transform and Alert
 * Setting up RBAC
-* Setting up data retention

 We put these technologies to use in a practical workflow which quickly took us from an unknown problem to a definitive Root Cause.
 Furthermore, we've setup alerts to ensure we aren't caught off-guard in the future.
 Finally, we built a really nice custom dashboard to help us monitor the health of our Ingress Status.